 First and foremost, apples are good for your cat if your feline is healthy.
-Do not offer apples or any fruits to diabetic cats as this will worsen their condition.
+Do not offer apples or any fruits to diabetic cats as it may worsen their condition.

 Secondly, do not introduce apples to your cat as part of their regular diet.
 Only offer them small pieces sparingly.
-Avoid the chance of them developing diabetes or becoming obese.
+Avoid the chance of them developing diabetes or becoming obese due to high amounts of sugar.
 Fruit sugar has different effects on cats as opposed to humans.
-Hence, consuming it regularly results in raising your cat’s blood sugar levels and causing long-lasting health problems.
+Hence, consuming it regularly raises your cat’s blood sugar levels and may cause long-lasting health problems.

-One of the biggest threats that apples can pose is diabetes.
+One of the biggest threats that high blood sugar can pose is diabetes.
 Some symptoms of feline diabetes are:

 - Frequent urination

 - Excessive thirst